jerrylopez/magento-media-library/README.md

 ## Soon to come

 - [ ] Ability to upload more than just images (PDF, docx, csv, etc)
-- [ ] Possibly an ajax option that load loads the media gallery on any page without leave your current page
+- [ ] Possibly an ajax option that load loads the media library on any page without leave your current page